-There are laws that set out what the court will and will not consider when deciding custody and access.
-In Saskatchewan both The Children’s Law Act and the Divorce Act deal with custody and access.
-The Divorce Act only applies to married couples.
-However, while the laws may differ, the same principles apply to child-related issues regardless of whether the parents of a child are married or not.
+If parties are unable to agree on these issues, they can ask the court to make parenting orders.
+There are laws that set out what the court will and will not consider when deciding on parenting arrangements.
 Understanding these principles can help parents reach their own agreement.
-Understanding these principles will also help parents who need to go to court decide what to ask for and how to best explain their reasons to the court.
+These principles will also help parents who need to go to court decide what to ask for and how to best explain their reasons to the court.

 -